Recent News

 The extraction of metals and minerals creates many environmental problems and hazards both during and after an operation has ceased.
 To exploit an economic ore body the environment has to be disturbed.
 Surface mining generally creates more environmental damage than underground mining due to the exploitation of usually lower grade deposits.
 Broken ore can be moved at a lower cost which increases environmental impacts as large open voids (pits) are created.

 The processing plant uses mechanical and chemical techniques to separate the concentrate and the gangue.
 The most common concentrate extraction techniques are flotation and leaching that have greatly increased the ability to process low grade ore bodies.
 The waste ground rock and the spent processing water and reagents from the plant are known as tailings.
 The word tailings is sometimes applied to include coarse mine waste.
-For this research the term tailings refers just to the slurry waste output from the processing plant.
+For this website the term tailings refers to the slurry waste output from the processing plant.

 The properties of tailings are dependent on the ore body being mined, the grinding and processing circuits, the reagent properties and the thickening process prior to disposal.
-For mines with similar operating parameters the tailings properties can still vary as processing plants never operate identically to one another.Tailings can be disposed of and stored in a variety of different methods.
+For mines with similar operating parameters the tailings properties can still vary as processing plants never operate identically to one another.
+Tailings can be disposed of and stored in a variety of different methods.
 The most conventional worldwide is a surface impoundment which sometimes incorporates individual cells (paddocks).